 Ilan Pappe is senior lecturer in the University of Haifa Department of political Science and Chair of the Emil Touma Institute for Palestinian Studies in Haifa.
 His books include among others The Making of the Arab-Israeli Conflict (London and New York 1992), The Israel/Palestine Question (London and New York 1999), A History of Modern Palestine (Cambridge 2003), The Modern Middle East (London and New York 2005) and forthcoming, Ethnic Cleansing of Palestine (2006).

+"Is it possible fo force a whole people to submit to foreign occupation by starving it?
 That is, certainly, an interesting question.
 So interesting, indeed, that the governments of Israel and the United States, in close cooperation with Europe, are now engaged in a rigorous scientific experiment in order to obtain a defitinive answer.
+The laboratory for the experiment is the Gaza Strip, and the guinea pigs are the million and a quarter Palestinians living there. |

 That was done in the following way: First, Ariel Sharon uprooted the Israeli settlements that were stuck there.
 After all, you can't conduct a proper experiment with pets roaming around the laboratory.
 It was done with "determination and sensitivity", tears flowed like water, the soldiers kissed and embraced the evicted settlers, and again it was shown that the Israeli army is the most-most in the world.